soliverit/duckula-py/README.md

 # Duckula - Data science tools for dabblers
 A library for data scientists with little data science or programming experience.
 Easily create supervised machine learning models, solve optimisation problems, and tune the hyperparameters.

-- Supervised machine learning model creation and tuning
+- Supervised machine learning model training and tuning
 - Optimisation with 193 algorithms implemented by MealPy
 - Hyperparameter tuning with Hyperopt
 - KMeans clustering